Job interviews are tough. It's as if every interview question was crafted to take you out of the race.

 - The wrong company logo is displayed on startup.

-There is a lot of similarity between the two commands.
-Both check if the codes conditions are true.
+There are many similarities between the two commands.
+Both check if the code conditions are true.
 The difference is what happens next.

 5. What is the difference between Quality Assurance, Quality Control, and Quality Testing?

-Quality assurance plans the way in which test process will be monitored within a team and organization.
+Quality assurance plans how a team and organization will monitor the test process.
 Quality control finds defects and suggests ways to improve the software.
 Testing is the process in which quality assurance and quality control find bugs.

-Here's a related guide on the difference between quality assurance and quality engineering, and the difference between quality control and quality assurance.
+Here's a related guide on the difference between quality assurance and quality engineering, as well as the difference between quality control and quality assurance.

 6. When should QA start?

 QA should begin as soon as possible.
-The earlier QA analysts, QA testers, and QA team leads get involved in the process the more headaches are prevented later in the software development cycle.
+The earlier QA analysts, QA testers, and QA team lead to get involved in the process, the more headaches are prevented later in the software development cycle.
 Static tests can be performed before the software is fully functional.

 7. What is the QA testing life cycle?